Thomas William Holmes

-Thomas William Holmes VC (14 October 1898 – 4 January 1950) was a soldier in the Canadian Expeditionary Force, and was a Canadian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, during the First World War.
-Holmes is the youngest Canadian to ever win the Victoria Cross.
+Thomas William Holmes VC (14 October 1898 – 4 January 1950) was a soldier in the Canadian Expeditionary Force (CEF), and was a Canadian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and other Commonwealth forces, during the First World War.
+Only 19 years old at the time, Holmes is the youngest Canadian ever to win the Victoria Cross.

 Early life

 Although Holmes was born in Montreal, Quebec, his family was from Owen Sound, Ontario.
 His father's work had taken them to Montreal; however, they returned to Owen Sound when Tommy was about six years old.
 During his last year of school, he worked for the butcher J.R.
 Boyd, and just before enlisting Holmes was working on the farm of Templeton Day at nearby Annan, Ontario.